LEGO Harry Potter: Years 5-7 Game Cover

 Reviews

-• The game is a fun and charming adaptation of the Harry Potter series, capturing the essence of the movies with LEGO humor.
+• The game offers a fun and humorous retelling of the final Harry Potter films, with engaging gameplay and charming graphics.

-• The game suffers from significant performance issues, including frequent frame rate drops and lag, making it frustrating to play.
+• The game suffers from significant performance issues, including frequent frame rate drops and bugs that can disrupt gameplay.

-• Control settings do not save between sessions, requiring players to reconfigure them each time the game is launched.
+• Control settings do not save between sessions, requiring players to reconfigure them each time the game is launched, which can be frustrating.

-• Some levels feel repetitive and lack the engaging puzzles found in previous LEGO games, leading to a less satisfying experience.
+• Some levels feel repetitive and lack the depth and challenge found in other LEGO games, leading to a less engaging experience overall.

 • “The story is good and the game is more serious than its prequel, which is expected since the books and the movies 5-7 have in fact darker tones, but they also found creative ways to make things lighter due to the LEGO part of the game.”